 Only an exemplary user interface is capable of delivering a good user experience.
 And people love user-friendly experiences — it’s a no-brainer.
 Android developers and testers perform mobile tests to provide apps that drive a high user retention through an excellent user interface.
 For applications that have made a place in the market and have some superior loyal users, they must keep their UI upbeat, always.

-While mobile automation tests are performed for Android, iOS, and Windows devices, in this post, we’ll dive into the UI frameworks for Android automation testing.
+In such scenarios, checking the UI on every build is imperative.
+An excellent way to ensure this is via UI Testing Frameworks.
+While mobile automation tests are performed for Android, iOS, and Windows devices, we’ll dive into the UI frameworks for Android automation in this post.